-To download an iPhone app update, you need to be connected to either Wi-Fi or a cellular network, and your phone has to know that it’s okay to use that connection to download the app update.
+To download an iPhone app update, you need to be connected to either Wi-Fi or your cellular network.
+Your iPhone also has to know that it’s okay to use that connection to download the app update.

 Check the Internet Connection

-Using a Wi-Fi network to download app updates is great because it doesn’t use your cellular data plan, and because apps and app updates that are 100 megabytes or more may only download on Wi-Fi.
+Using a Wi-Fi network to download app updates is great because it doesn’t use up your cellular data plan.
+It’s also important to know that app updates that are 100 megabytes or more may only download on Wi-Fi.

 You can find out if your iPhone is connected to a Wi-Fi network by going to Settings -> Wi-Fi.
-The box next to the Wi-Fi option should be green, and the name of the network you’re on should appear right below it.
+The switch next to the Wi-Fi option should be green, and the name of the network you’re on should appear right below it.

 If you aren’t connected to Wi-Fi, tap the box next to the Wi-Fi option to turn on Wi-Fi.
 Choose a network from the list of local Wi-Fi options.
 Try to update your iPhone apps again once Wi-Fi is turned on..

 Use Cellular Data To Update Apps

 If you don’t have Wi-Fi, you can use your cellular network connection to download apps.
-To check your cellular connection, tap Cellular in the Settings menu.
-The box next to Cellular Data should be green.
+To check your cellular connection, open the Settings app and tap Cellular.
+The switch next to Cellular Data should be green.